PatilMugdha/Firewall/README.md

 2. Ports are also parsed and range compared with input port.

 3. The code is tested using a generated test file with 500K and 1M records.
-   7 calls to test packets run in 4 seconds using 500K records rules file.
+   7 test junits run in 6 seconds using 500K records rules file.
    Approximately 2216 ms time is taken to scan 1M records file and filtering a packet.

+4. Validations for IP and port are performed before reading csv to discard any invalid
+   inputs.

 C) Any refinements or optimizations that you would’ve implemented if you had more time-